 2.8.
-All instrumentation and control systems and equipment should be designed, constructed, commissioned, operated and maintained in such a manner that their specification, verification and validation, and their quality and reliability are commensurate with their safety classification.
-The
+All instrumentation and control systems and equipment should be designed, constructed, commissioned, operated and maintained in such a manner that their specification, verification and validation, and as well as their quality and reliability, are commensurate with their safety classification.
+The specifications should consider sufficient functional margins for their safety system design.
+These margins should be verified at both component level and system level by testing and analysis.